ukncsc/zero-trust-architecture/2-Know-your-User-Service-and-Device-identities.md

 **User, Service and Device identity is a really important factor when making access decisions in a zero trust network**

 An identity can represent a user (a human), service (software process) or device.
-Each should be uniquely identifiable in a zero trust architecture.
+Each should be uniquely identifiable and cryptographically verifiable in a zero trust architecture.
 This is one of the most important factors in deciding whether someone or something should be given access to data or services.

 These unique identities are one of a number of signals that feed into a policy engine, which [uses this information to make access decisions](4-Use-policies-to-authorise-requests.md).
 For example, a policy engine could evaluate user and device identity signals to determine if both are genuine, before allowing access to a service or data.